Help protect yourself from online fraud

 - Don't download software from questionable or unknown sources.
 Some programs you may find online might contain spyware, viruses, or other malicious applications.
 These can cause damage to your computer, or expose your personal information.
 Be sure you know and trust the website that is distributing the software before you download and install it.

 - Use a current browser and keep it up to date.
-The Principal Financial Group will only allow communications through Internet browsers that use the Secure Sockets Layer (SSL) communication protocol.
-SSL is a set of rules that tell computers the steps to take to improve the security level of communications.
+The Principal Financial Group will only allow communications through Internet browsers that use the Transport Layer Security (TLS) communication protocol.
+TLS is a set of rules that tell computers the steps to take to improve the security level of communications.
 These rules are designed for the following:

 - Encryption.
 Transmitted data is scrambled with an encryption scheme that guards against eavesdropping.
-An intermediary who somehow "listens in" on SSL communications cannot tell what is being communicated...it looks like gibberish.
+An intermediary who somehow "listens in" on TLS communications cannot tell what is being communicated...it looks like gibberish.

 - Data Integrity.
-SSL uses a Message Authentication Code to verify data sent has not been altered in transit.
+TLS uses a Message Authentication Code to verify data sent has not been altered in transit.

 - Block pop-up windows.
 Some browsers can be configured to block pop-up windows from displaying.
 There are also free, publicly available programs exist that will block all pop-up windows from occurring while you are online.
 You can find these programs by searching online for the phrase “pop-up blocker”.
 Some search engines and Internet Service Providers may also provide pop-up blockers.
 Be sure to confirm that a program is from a legitimate source before you download and install it.
 Some blockers can be configured to allow pop-ups on certain sites that you choose.
 Others allow you to allow pop-ups on a one-time basis by holding down a specific key (like “Control”).
 Check the pop-up blocker’s documentation for specifics.